yuanli12139/CarND-Capstone/README.md

 ./flow --model cfg/yolov2-tiny_ft.cfg --train --load bin/yolov2-tiny.weights --dataset "/mnt/data/datasets/CarND-Capstone/Data" --annotation "/mnt/data/datasets/CarND-Capstone/Annotations" --gpu 1.0 --lr 5e-4 --epoch 10 --save 1000 --trainer adam
 ```

 We also trained YOLO v2 full version but it underperforms the Tiny YOLO v2.
-This is potentially due to overfitting with limited training data.
+This is potentially due to overfitting with the limited training data.

 Our checkpoint files can be found at